Particles approximations of Vlasov equations with singular forces : Propagation of chaos: Appendix

 In particular, for $\phi = \mathbf 1_{[-1/2,1/2]^n}$ and $\beta =2$, we get

 \end{prop}

 \begin{proof} For any $Z \in \R^{nN}$ and $z \in \R^n$, we have

 where $\#$ stands for the cardinal (of a finite set).
 It remains to bound the supremum on all the cardinals.
-The first step will be to replace the sup on all the $z \in \R^n$ by a supremum on a finite number of point.
+The first step will be to replace the sup on all the $z \in \R^n$ by a supremum on a finite number of points.
 For this, we cover $[-R^0,R^0]^n$ by $M$ cubes $C_k$ of size $L \ep$, centered at the points $(c_k)_{k \leq M}$.
-The number $M$ of square needed depends on $N$ via $\ep$, and is bounded by
+The number $M$ of squares needed depends on $N$ via $\ep$, and is bounded by

 Next, for any $z \in \R^d$, there exists a $k \leq M$ such that $|z - c_k| \leq \frac{L\ep}2$.
 This implies that

 Now we denote by $H_k^N := \# \{ i \text{ s.t. } |c_k - Z_i|_\infty \leq L \ep \}$. $H^N_k$ follows a binomial law $B(N,p_k)$ with $ p_k = \int_{2 C_k} f(z) \,dz $, where $2 C_k$ denotes the square with center $c_k$, but size $2 L \ep$.
 Remark that